jamesjmtaylor/blog/site/content/post/rust-initial-impressions.md

 Unlike Swift structs are either entirely mutable or immutable.
 They can't contain functions and instead must declare them in an `impl` block as show above.

 The semantics of Rust are actually much more similar to the first programming language I learned, [Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)).
+Memory and null safety are critical concepts in Rust, and the language is designed in a way to ensure that most memory and null-pointer exceptions are caught at compile time.
+Memory is managed through ownership.
+There are two possible storage mechanisms:

+* Stack: Stores & removes data in LIFO order.
+Data must have known, fixed size.
+* Heap: Stores arbitrarily sized data at the first address with enough space.
+Tracks data address with pointers, which are stored on a stack.

+The ownership rules in Rust are:

+1. Each value has an owner
+2. There can only be one owner at a time
+3. When an owner goes out of scope, the value is dropped

+The last rule especially caught me by surprise.
+This was because unlike Kotlin or Swift, passing a heap pointer to a function will cause the variable to invalidate afterwards!
+There are a number of solutions to keep the variable in scope afterwards:

+1. Make a clone first (slow).
+2. Have the fn return the pointer in a tuple at the end (ugly).
+3. Pass a reference type.

+Ko